 I'm particularly interested in what I've started to call "the Möbius strip of playing pretend."
 Among other things, my work proposes that if we play pretend at something fully and immersively enough, it turns out we're actually doing it.
 But as happens with Möbius strips, we do eventually round the curve and realize we're back on the same side where we began: just playing pretend.
 And yet, if we keep going, we'll once again be actually doing it.
 And on, and on.
 (If this seems confusing or nonsensical, visit the My Pizza, My Idea! page or the Less Miserable page for "clarity.")

 In a world where technology is so ubiquitous as to become invisible, I treasure the high-magic-but-low-tech, the analog, and the painstakingly handmade.

-I’ve been honored to show my work at the Cincinnati Playhouse in the Park, the Ontological-Hysteric Theater in New York, FringeArts in Philadelphia, The Baltimore Theater Project, Bread & Puppet Theater, The Eugene O’Neill Theater Center, and Bedlam Theatre and In The Heart of the Beast Theater in Minneapolis.
-I’ve been just as honored to perform more often in less-likely places like bedrooms, post offices, grocery stores, intentional communities, info-shops, squats, farms, and community centers around the world.
+I’ve been honored to show my work at Ars Nova in NYC, the Cincinnati Playhouse in the Park, the Ontological-Hysteric Theater in NYC (RIP), FringeArts in Philadelphia, The Baltimore Theater Project, Bread & Puppet Theater, The Eugene O’Neill Theater Center, and Bedlam Theatre (RIP) and In The Heart of the Beast Theater in Minneapolis.
+I’ve been just as honored to perform more often in less-likely places like squats, post offices, grocery stores, intentional communities, info-shops, activist camps, farms, and community centers around the world.

 In 2005, I co-founded The Missoula Oblongata, a touring punk rock theatre company, with whom I wrote, designed, built, and performed plays for seven years.
 That company has since dissolved, and I’ve continued to create my own work, participate in others’ work, and develop new collaborations since then.